 Maintaining proper circulation is one of the major keys to having a fully functional, healthy body.

-At the Vascular Institute of Virginia, we understand how important veins are to your circulation, and overall health.
+At the Metropolitan Vascular Institute, we understand how important veins are to your circulation, and overall health.

 Good circulation ensures that your body gets both the nutrients and oxygen it needs to keep your organs thriving.